Information for 2017–18

 Parking is available to Mirman Community members in the front (outside the gates) or back lot.
 Parking inside the front gates is not permitted.

 Mirman School adheres to the belief that all children need a reasonable daily lunch period.
 Lunchtime affords children an opportunity to relate socially to classmates, provides a break in routine, allows students to return to class fortified and refreshed, and supplements needed physical exercise.

 Recent brain research attests to the benefits of aerobic exercise on the brain!

-The Parents’ Service League offers a subscription lunch service through California Fresh Foods.
+The Parents’ Service League offers a subscription lunch service through Organic Kids LA.
 Lunch is served buffet style and includes one hot entree, fresh fruit, vegetables, dessert, and bottled water.

-In keeping with the school’s ecological concerns, lunch is served on recycled trays, and Spudware (biodegradable cutlery made from potatoes) is employed in place of plastic cutlery.
+In keeping with the school’s ecological concerns, lunch is served on compostable trays, and Spudware (biodegradable cutlery made from potatoes) is employed in place of plastic cutlery.

 Children who choose to bring lunch from home are encouraged to pack “waste-free lunches.”
 A waste-free lunch program encourages students and their parents to consider where our trash ends up and how we can reduce the amount of trash we generate.

 Mirman School is a peanut/tree nut free campus.